amncjf/fns-metadata-service/README.md

 ### Request
 - __network:__ Name of the chain to query for. (mainnet | rinkeby | ropsten | goerli ...)
 - __contactAddress:__ accepts contractAddress of the NFT which represented by the tokenId
-- __NFT v1 - tokenId:__ accepts ENS name or labelhash of ENS name in both hex and int format
+- __NFT v1 - tokenId:__ accepts FNS name or labelhash of FNS name in both hex and int format
-- __NFT v2 - tokenId:__ accepts ENS name or namehash of ENS name in both hex and int format
+- __NFT v2 - tokenId:__ accepts FNS name or namehash of FNS name in both hex and int format

 ```
 /{network}/{contractAddress}/{tokenId}